SimpleLuke/crwn-clothing/README.md

 - Sign in with their google accounts or sign up with email.
 - Add items to their shopping cart.
-- Checkout by through Stripe by using credit card.
+- Checkout through Stripe by using a credit card.

 ### Screenshot